diegoami/DA_ML_Capstone/solution.md

 The general idea is to create an image classifier to categorize the images extracted from gameplay videos as belonging to a particular type of scenes.
 Then to use this image classifier on frames extracted from other gameplay vidoes to identify how to split videos into scenese.

-Concentrating on the image classifier, at first I would I chose to verify whether a model is viable was to start and set up a Convolutional Neural Network in Pytorch, as I was pretty sure that
+For the Image Classifier I choose to start with one of the Convolutional Neural Network which are already available in Pytorch, as

-* this was pretty much the most sensible way to approach the problem
+* this is a well-tried way to approach the problem
-* I could use standard CNN topologies available in Pytorch
+* I could use standard CNN topologies available in Pytorch, such as VGG, which would als not require too much memory
 * analyzing the result of the model would give me more information on what I would have to be looking for

-Convolutional Neural Network are, as a matter of fact, a very standard approach for categorizing images.
-A simple to use and flexible topology I decided to use was VGG, which is included in the Pytorch library.
+ A simple to use and flexible topology I decided to use was VGG, which is powerful enough and small enough to fit on the GPU I used for training.

 As the images extracted from game walkthroughs are not related to real world images, using a pre-trained net and expanding it with transfer learning did not seem a sensible approach.
 Instead, I opted for a full train.

-In the pre-processing phase, I keep images to their original size 320 x 180.
-Resizing to a smaller size gave worse result.
-As I already have over 50000 images, I do not need any kind of data augmentation such as  mirrored images, also because the game may not produce mirrored images.

 I decided not to split the dataset into train, validation and test set, and to this split dynamically while training the model.
 As the dataset is expected to keep growing while I am going to add new videos and new frames, this was done to simplify dataset management.